Kiriyama Prize: Prize

 The prize was worth $30,000, split evenly between a non-fiction and a fiction winner.
 It was awarded by Pacific Rim Voices, a nonprofit organization based in San Francisco, California.
 For its first three years, the prize was given only to one book, either fiction or non-fiction.

 To be eligible, a book had to significantly concern some aspect of life or culture in one of the four Pacific Rim subregions: the North Pacific; Southeast Asia and the South Pacific; the Americas; and the Indian subcontinent.
 Books could be written in or translated into English from another language.
 Books were submitted by publishers by late October each year and were judged by separate panels of five judges, one for fiction and one for non-fiction.
 The decisions were made between November and February.
 Finalists were announced at the end of February, and the prize itself was given at the end of March.

-Judges included Alan Cheuse, James D. Houston, Sally Ito, Gish Jen, Chalmers Johnson, Nicholas Jose, Maxine Hong Kingston, Ruthanne Lum McCunn, Lisa See, Linda Spalding, Robert Sullivan, Gail Tsukiyama, Kathleen Tyau, and Jade Snow Wong.
+Judges included Alan Cheuse, Lauro H. Flores, James D. Houston, Sally Ito, Gish Jen, Chalmers Johnson, Nicholas Jose, Maxine Hong Kingston, Ruthanne Lum McCunn, Lisa See, Linda Spalding, Robert Sullivan, Gail Tsukiyama, Kathleen Tyau, and Jade Snow Wong.